Including massive neutrinos in thermal Sunyaev Zeldovich power spectrum and cluster counts analyses

-In $\nu\Lambda$CDM, when we leave the X-ray mass bias free and combine the Planck SZ data with the Planck 2015 primary CMB data, we obtained constraints on the X-ray mass bias that are not consistent with the hydrostatic equilibrium expectation.
+\item In $\nu\Lambda$CDM, when we leave the X-ray mass bias free and combine the Planck SZ data with the Planck 2015 primary CMB data, we obtained constraints on the X-ray mass bias that are not consistent with the typical departure from hydrostatic equilibrium calculated by hydrodynamical simulations, i.e., $B\simeq 1.25$ or equivalently $(1-b)\simeq0.8$.
 From Planck 2015 primary CMB with Planck $y$-map power spectrum, we obtained $(1-b)=0.64^{+0.03}_{-0.04}$ (68\%CL), and with Planck cluster counts we obtained $(1-b)=0.62^{+0.03}_{-0.04}$ (68\%CL) .
 These values agree within 1-$\sigma$ with other published results \citep[e.g.,][]{Ade:2015fva,Makiya:2018pda,Salvati:2017rsn}.

-We found that the addition of the SZ data to Planck 2015 primary CMB improves the neutrino mass constraint marginally.
+\item We found that the addition of the SZ data to Planck 2015 primary CMB improves the neutrino mass constraint marginally.
 Our strongest constraint is with SZ cluster counts, namely $\Sigma m_\nu<0.24 \,\mathrm{eV}\,\,(\mathrm{95\%CL})$.
 Nevertheless, if we set a Gaussian prior on the bias, the total neutrino mass constraint becomes weaker (see last paragraph of Section~\ref{ss:szcmb}).
 The same is true when we combine Planck SZ data with CMB and BAO (see Section~\ref{ss:szcmbbao}).